 The pension fund of New York is one of the three largest in the nation and serves well over one million plan participants.
 This success has put the state in a great spot for the health of its employees’ retirements.
 The New York retirement system is one of the simplest in the U.S., though there are still some nuances to be wary of.
-For those who want some extra help, the SmartAdvisor tool can pair you with financial advisors in your area that have experience working with such clientele.
+For those who want some extra help, the SmartAdvisor tool can pair you with financial advisors who serve their area.

 Types of Retirement Systems in New York